Prosecuting Eco-Marks Part VI: PTO Issues Certificate of Registration for GREEN PATENT BLOG

 Over the last eight months or so I’ve been blogging about the process of prosecuting an eco-mark application in the U.S. Patent & Trademark Office (PTO), using my own experience trying to get a federal registration for the GREEN PATENT BLOG mark.

-I discussed the PTO’s first office action initially rejecting my application on descriptiveness grounds (see post here), my response to that rejection (see post here), the PTO’s final office action rejecting my application for the same reason (see post here), my request for reconsideration arguing acquired distinctiveness (see post here) and the notice of publication indicating that the PTO would accept my mark on acquired distinctiveness grounds (see post here).
+I discussed the PTO’s first office action initially rejecting my application on descriptiveness grounds (see post ), my response to that rejection (see post ), the PTO’s final office action rejecting my application for the same reason (see post ), my request for reconsideration arguing acquired distinctiveness (see post here) and the notice of publication indicating that the PTO would accept my mark on acquired distinctiveness grounds (see post here).

 The prosecution process took some time and legal argument because the PTO rejected GREEN PATENT BLOG as ”merely descriptive” of blogs that provide information on green technology (a trademark can’t be registered with the PTO if it is a generic term or descriptive of goods or services because that would restrict competitors from conveying information about their goods or services).